+Stock Status

+Year of Most Recent Assessment 2012

-owing three standardised CPUE series were developed using catches:
+Assessment Runs Presented The following three standardised CPUE series were developed using

+positive catches:

 WCNI - West Coast North Island bottom trawl mixed target species

-st Northland bottom trawl mixed target species
+EN - East Northland bottom trawl mixed target species

 BoP - Bay of Plenty bottom trawl mixed target species

-Target: B{MSY} (value to be determined)
+Reference Points Target: B{MSY} (value to be determined)

-nit: $20\% B_0$
+Soft Limit: 20% B_0

 Hard Limit: $10\% B_0$

-Unknown
+Overfishing threshold: -

+Status in relation to Target Unknown

-Soft Limit: Unknown
+Status in relation to Limits Soft Limit: Unknown

 Hard Limit: Unknown

-rrent Status
+Status in relation to Overfishing -

+Historical Stock Status Trajector y and Current Status

-Model=EN-BT
+Model=WCNI-BT Model=EN-BT

-2.5
+2.5 - 2.5

-2.0
+2.0 - 2.0

-(A) 11 1.5 TA (A) (FIFTH)

-The Property of the Property o
+1.0 HTLL KLEP French And I 10 - French And I I I I I I I I I I I I I I I I I I I

-0.5
+0.5 0.5

-0.0
+ä 00

-06 09/10 89/90 93/94 97/98 01/02 05/06 09/10 07/08 91/92 95/96 99/00 03/04 07/08
+01/02 05/06 09/10 89/90 93/94 97/98 01/02 05/06 09/10 /00 03/04 07/08 91/92 95/96 99/00 03/04 07/08

+Model=BoP-BT

+2 .0 -

+1.5 - the

+1.0 Le .
+LALLIN

+0.5 Y TITY

+0.0 -

+89/90 93/94 97/98 01/02 05/06 09/10 /00 03/04 07/08

+Standardised CPUE (Weibull) - - - - Catch

+Fishing Year

 Fishery and Stock Trends

-Recent Trend in Biomass or Proxy Overall trends in CPUE vary between substocks: WCNI - the series shows almost no trend, fluctuating around the long-term mean with fairly wide error bars, indicating that the model is not well determined.
-EN - the series showed a long gradual declining trend beginning towards the end of the 1990s.
-This decline appears to have stabilised at about 60% of the long-term mean since 2006-07.
-BoP - the series shows no long-term trend, with current levels near to the levels observed at the beginning of the series, interrupted by about 5 years of increased CPUE in the early 2000s.

-1395
+Recent Trend in Biomass or Proxy Overall trends in CPUE vary between substocks:

+WCNI - the series shows almost no trend, fluctuating around the

+long-term mean with fairly wide error bars, indicating that the

+model is not well determined.

+EN - the series showed a long gradual declining trend beginning

+towards the end of the 1990s.
+This decline appears to have

+stabilised at about 60% of the long-term mean since 2006-07.

+BoP - the series shows no long-term trend, with current levels near

+to the levels observed at the beginning of the series, interrupted by

+about 5 years of increased CPUE in the early 2000s.

-Recent Trend in Fishing Mortality Unknown
+Recent Trend in Fishing Intensity or Unknown

-or Proxy
+Proxy

 Other Abundance Indices -

 Trends in Other Relevant Indicators -

 or Variables

 Projections and Prognosis

 Stock Projections or Prognosis Unknown

 Probability of Current Catch or Soft Limit: Unknown

-TACC causing decline below Hard Limit: Unknown
+TACC causing decline biomass to Hard Limit: Unknown

+remain below or to decline below

 Limits

+Probability of Current Catch or -

+TACC causing overfishing to

+continue or to increase

-Assessment Methodology and Evaluation Assessment Type Level 2 - Fishery characterisation and CPUE analysis Assessment Method CPUE analysis of trawl catch and effort data Assessment Dates Latest assessment: 2012 Next assessment: 2015 Overall assessment of quality rank 1- High Quality Main data inputs (rank) - Bottom trawl catch and effort data 1 - High Quality Data not used (rank) - Changes to Model Structure and - Change to a trip stratum roll-up Assumptions - Use of target species definition instead of depth as an explanatory variable Major Sources of Uncertainty - Uncertainty in the stock structure - The relationship between CPUE and biomass
+Assessment Methodology and Evaluation Assessment Type Level 2 - Fishery characterisation and CPUE analysis Assessment Method CPUE analysis of trawl catch and d effort data Assessment Dates Latest assessment: 2012 Next assessment: 2017 Overall assessment of quality rank 1- High Quality Main data inputs (rank) - Bottom trawl catch and effort data 1 - High Quality Data not used (rank) - Changes to Model Structure and - Change to a trip stratum roll-up) Assumptions - Use of target species definition instead of depth as an explanatory variable Major Sources of Uncertainty - Uncertainty in the stock structure re - The relationship between CPUE E and biomass

 The main fishing method is trawling.
 Target tarakihi sets land snapper, john dory, gemfish and trevally in East northland; snapper, trevally and gemfish in the Bay of Plenty; and snapper and trevally as bycatch.
-Incidental captures of seabirds occur in the bottom longline and setnet fisheries, including black petrel in, that are ranked as at very high risk in the Seabird Risk Assessment.
-There is a risk of incidental captures of dolphins and New Zealand fur seal.
+Incidental captures of seabirds occur in the bottom longline and setnet fisheries, including black petrel, are ranked as at very high risk in the Seabird Risk Assessment.1 There is a risk of incidental captures of dolphins and New Zealand fur seal.